How to Debrief Your Team After a Research Session

 But people still felt overwhelmed.
 There was a lot of information to sift through.
 Ten sessions worth of video content and notes sat in front of each person.
 Not every stakeholder observed every interview.
 I tried assigning homework before the session, but people frequently came without reviewing the information beforehand.

 I did my best to timebox.
 I had each person review the notes of the ten sessions for fifteen minutes.
 I then played some video clips for five or ten minutes.
 I even started tagging the notes, so people were reviewing my tags.

 Then, when I put up the categories for affinity diagrams, they mostly had the work done for them in the notes I had tagged.

 I loved synthesis, but soon was dreading the sessions.
 I kept banging my head against the wall, trying to understand how to include the teams.
 I didn't want to synthesize alone.
 I also didn't want to assign mountains of homework.
 I didn't want to tag all the notes before the session, completely biasing the workshop participants.
 Again, more headbanging.

 I finally decided to try another method: debriefing after each interview session.
 It was the best decision I had ever made.

-What is a debrief?
+What is a research debrief?

-A debrief is the time you take after a research session to reflect on it and encourage deep learning and complex connections.
+A research debrief is the time you take after a session to reflect on it and encourage deep learning and complex connections.

 Think of it as downloading all the information you just learned.
 The debrief is a perfect time to reflect on what just happened during the session and bring many minds together.
 It is a nugget-sized synthesis session.